Indigenous Australian Studies

 About the major

-It gives students an opportunity to develop a deep understanding of Aboriginal and Torres Strait Islander cultures, histories and knowledge systems, drawing upon the ideas and methods of disciplines including history, anthropology, sociology, literature, linguistics, film and health studies.
-It involves these disciplines in a critical dialogue with traditional and contemporary Indigenous people and cultures, and with social and political histories of colonisation and decolonisation.
+In the Indigenous Australian Studies program, both Indigenous and non-Indigenous students have the opportunity to learn about Indigenous Australia.
+You will develop a deep understanding of Aboriginal and Torres Strait Islander cultures, histories and knowledge systems, drawing upon the ideas and methods of disciplines including history, anthropology, sociology, literature, linguistics, film, education and health studies.
+Indigenous Australian Studies involves these disciplines in a critical dialogue with traditional and contemporary Indigenous peoples and cultures, and with social and political histories of colonisation and decolonisation.

 Taught by Indigenous and non-Indigenous academic staff from across the University, and experts from the wider community, Indigenous Australian Studies units are offered through the Faculty of Arts and Social Sciences and are available to all students.